-Health and safety roles (10-20 words) Responsibilities (25-45 words) Interrelationships between personnel [10-20 words] Approved provider/service provider - the legal entity Has ultimate legal responsibility for the service.
+Health and safety roles (10-20 words) Responsibilities (25-45 words) Interrelationships between personnel (10-20 words) Approved provider /service provider - the legal entity Has ultimate legal responsibility for the service.
 Ensure a responsible person or a nominated supervisor is present at the service.
 Responsible for health and safety, staffing and documentation.
 Instructs and supports the nominated supervisor/ responsible person Nominated supervisor - to oversee the management of the service Effectively supervise and manage an education and care service.
 They ensure that the service policies, practices and procedures are implemented.
 Ensure adequate supervision of children, health, hygiene and safe food practices, and the safe administration of medicine.
 Supports the person responsible and the leaders.
 Consults with others and remind others of procedures.
 Responsible person - in day-to-day charge of the service The responsible person must attend the premise on a day-to-day basis (if the nominated supervisor is not present).
 They must know the National Child Safe Standards.
 Oversees health and safety practices for children, such as providing healthy food and drinks.
 Provides direction and support to staff to keep children safe and healthy.
 Has the same legal responsibilities as a general educator.
-Educator - support and maintain children's health and safety Follows policies and directions to create a safe environment, especially for children. • follow good hygiene practices and keep the workplace hazards free • supervise children and model health and safety to them • report illness, injury and abuse of children Seek others' advice, assistance, and support to keep children safe and healthy.
+Educator - support and maintain children's health and safety Follows policies and directions to create a safe environment, especially for children.
+Seek others' advice, assistance, and support to keep children safe and healthy.